MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/altertraits.md

 ### Using the AlterTraits operation on a type attribute

-We can use the AlterTraits operation to insert an attribute in an entity.
+We can use the AlterTraits operation to modify traits in a type attribute in an entity.
 Let us first have a look at the entity definition below.

 ```json
 {